frederik-hoeft/rimworld-more-injuries/docs/wiki/injuries/chemical-peritonitis.md

 > **In-Game Description**
 > _"**Chemical peritonitis** &mdash; As a result of a perforating injury to intestines or stomach, gastric acid has inflicted tissue damage on surrounding organs, causing inflammation.
 Carries a major risk of infection."_

-**Causes**: A perforating injury to the intestines or stomach, such as a gunshot wound or stab wound, that allows gastric acid to leak into the abdominal cavity and cause tissue damage.

-**Effects**: Inflammation of the abdominal cavity, severe pain, and a major risk of infection.
-Potentially life-threatening if a resulting infection is left untreated.

 ```mermaid
 ---
 config: